rladigital/rla-static-site/src/pages/careers/front-end-developer.md

-  We have many exciting projects including large bespoke websites for multinational companies or brand new digital products.
-Our clients are primarily internationally recognised, automotive brands firms and your role will be focused on building next generation web software, using modern frontend technologies and techniques.
+  We have many exciting projects including large bespoke websites for multinational companies or brand-new digital products.
+Our clients are primarily internationally recognised, automotive brands firms and your role will be focused on building next generation web software.
+As one of our full-stack developers you will be focusing on the architecture and development of our digital products and solutions.
+Your role will include PHP and React development, on both new and existing projects.
+The role requires someone who is innovative, a good problem solver and ability to work on own initiative.

   You will:

-  * Develop responsive web front-end, ensuring an excellent end user experience.

-  * Develop new bespoke digital products.

-  * Work designs and wireframes into high quality code.

-  * Work closely with client services & creative studio to understand the business. domain and client requirements that drive analysis, architecture/design and development of quality technical solutions.

-  * You will consult and make recommendations on UX for all digital product.

-  * Troubleshoot front end issues across websites & email templates.
+  * Development of web applications and websites from backend to frontend

+  * Building reusable code and libraries for future use

+  * Optimisation of the applications for maximum speed and scalability

+  * Implementation of a robust set of services and APIs to power web applications

+  * Integration of the front-end and back-end aspects of web applications

+  * Provide accurate estimates for digital projects to support project managers and account teams in new digital project proposals

+  * Guidance to creative, planning and account teams in relation to digital projects and solutions

+  * Demonstrate commercial awareness through working within project timelines, and effectively communicating and escalating to relevant project manager

+  * Ability to translate technical information to non-technical team members, and ensure understanding

   ## About You

   * Previous experience in web development; building interactive and responsive sites

+  * Experience working with PHPP5/7 & Laravel

-  * Previous commercial experience working with React.js and Redux
+  * Experience working with React.js and Redux

   * Experience with Typescript/ES6

   * Experience with SASS

-  * Good understanding of Yarn, NPM, Webpack and the whole frontend toolchain

-  * Experience with version control (Git)
+  * Used to working with API integrations: REST, SOAP, XML, GraphQL, Micro service architecture

+  * Agile, Testing, CI/CD

-  ##
+  * ##

   Nice to have:

-  * Experience working with PHP 5/7 & Laravel

   * Experience with React Native

-  * Used to working with API integrations: REST, SOAP, XML, GraphQL, Micro service architecture
+  * Good understanding of Yarn, NPM, Webpack and the whole frontend toolchain

+  * Some experience of DevOps
 location: Bournemouth
 salary: Salary dependent on experience + benefits
 hours: '9:00am - 5:30pm'